• Skip to primary navigation

 Updating Dining Room Chairs

 I found a beautiful set of dining chairs but they were in major need of repair.
-The seat covers were rotting and falling apart.
+The seat cushion were rotting and falling apart, they were in desperate need of chair seat replacements.

 A New Look With Wooden Seats